Types and Literals

-Programming languages can be categorized as either "high-level" or "low-level".
-High-level languages (like Python) focus on making it easy for humans to write code, hiding many technical details about how computers work.
+Programming languages are often arranged on a spectrum from "high-level" or "low-level".
+Higher level languages (like Python) focus on making it easy for humans to write code, hiding many technical details about how computers work.

 C++ is considered a relatively low-level language, which means we sometimes need to understand what's happening "under the hood" when we write our code.
 This is particularly true when it comes to how our programs use computer memory.